Digital Signature vs E-Signature

 A public key infrastructure (PKI) is a set of policies and procedures.
 A PKI is needed to create, use, remove or issue digital certificates and manage public-key encryption.

 Public and private keys together are known as the key pair.
 PKIs help to establish the identity of those using them, enabling controlled access to systems and resources, data protection and accountability.

 You may have come across the term Certificate Authority (CA) at some point.
 What it means is that there are reliable third-party organizations that ensure key security and provide any necessary digital certifications.
 Both the sender and the signee must agree to which Certificate Authority they will use.

 Need Digital Documents Signed?

 With Signable’s signature solution you can easily create an electronic signature and digitally sign documents or send electronic documents.
 It’s easy to upload documents into Signable, add your signing fields and the signing parties and go from there.

 You can use any device to send documents anywhere in the world, as long as you are online.
 This means you can have documents arrive instantly in your client’s inbox thousands of miles away and receive a signature in return quickly.

-You can learn more about the legality of electronic signatures worldwide with one of our free eSignature legality guides.
-You can also find out how an electronic signature can help you based on your industry by taking a look at one of our free industry guides.
+You can learn more about the legality of our signatures worldwide with one of our free eSignature legality guides.
+You can also find out how an e-signature can help you based on your industry by taking a look at one of our free industry guides.

 Signable offers a variety of flexible plans perfect for companies of all shapes and sizes.
 Alternatively, you can try Signable free for 14 days, simply fill in the form below to get started.